Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 \subsection{Generation}

-For generating, we provide the \textit{source} part of the data (see \Cref{lst:data-structure}) as input to the models, while the \textit{target} part (original code) is used as the ground truth.
-The generated unit test code is then compared to the ground truth to calculate their similarities.
+For generating unit tests with the \textsc{Methods2Test\textsubscript{runnable}} dataset, we provide the \textit{source} part of the data (exemplified in \Cref{lst:data-structure}) as input to the models to generate unit test cases.
+In order to facilitate reliable execution during later evaluation stages, the source also includes the test method function definition.
+For the evaluation of catastrophic forgetting, we use the default evaluation protocol for the HumanEval-X dataset.
+This includes generating the body of a focal method, given an function signature and docstring as the \textit{source} input.

+As we use a context window of 2048, we filter out any samples where the source + target overflows.
 We implement a stopping strategy based on matching braces to generate well-formed functions.
-For incomplete unit tests, we follow the protocol from \cite{siddiq2024using} where we iteratively delete lines (from bottom to top), add one to two curly brackets, and check if the syntax is valid using an ANTLR v4-based \cite{antlr4} Java parser \cite{java-antlr4}.
+That is, functions that have matching start and end braces.
+For incomplete unit tests, we follow the protocol from \citet{siddiq2024using} where we iteratively delete lines (from bottom to top), add one to two curly brackets, and check if the syntax is valid using an ANTLR v4-based \citep{antlr4} Java parser \citep{java-antlr4}.
 We only evaluate samples that are well-formed.

-We also apply DeepSpeed-Inference \cite{Aminabadi2022DeepSpeedIE} to facilitate model parallel (MP) to fit the larger models that would otherwise not fit in GPU memory. \Cref{tab:hyperparameters-generation} shows the hyperparameter details used for generation.
+We use greedy decoding without any sampling or frequency penalty. \Cref{tab:hyperparameters-generation} shows the hyperparameter details used for generation.